Piyush490/Social-networking-website/README.md

 # Social-networking-website
 A website which is used to see News or to connect with friends.
 FEATURES:-
-News feeds.
+News feed
-Chatting feature with friends.
-Friend req accepting/receiving search by email.
+Friend follow/unfollow
+Search by email
-Notification box.
+Notification box
-Password change.
+Password change
-Active friends Box.
+Comment, Like
+Followers Posts